apjanke/repro-poi-corrupt-xml/README.md

 * Edit the variables `project_settings.m`.
 * Open Matlab and run `init_project_from_template.m`.
 * Edit `.editorconfig` to reflect your preferred code style.
-* Edit `<myproject>.prj.in` and put in all your contact and descriptive info and other stuff.
+* Edit `<repro-poi-corrupt-xml>.prj.in` and put in all your contact and descriptive info and other stuff.

 And then: